 During 1989, the population rose by 800,000 as a result of immigration from the eastern part of the country and the developing world.
 Germany was again at the epicentre of far-reaching geopolitical and migration upheavals.

 The position is not so different today.
 Germany took more than 1m immigrants last year, with more on the way.
 Soviet uncertainties have been replaced by Russian ones.
 The European Union will either be dismantled or head for more centralisation.
 Soul-searching under Chancellor Angela Merkel has reached Spenglerian proportions.
 Here are four examples of how Spengler’s painful tales of wrenching global interdependence are striking home.

-• Assembling enormous annual current account surpluses – a product of an undervalued currency and concentrating German resources on exports and savings – will not safeguard Germany’s future.
-The country has built up unrepayable claims on foreign countries that will have to be written off.
+– Assembling enormous annual current account surpluses – a product of an under-valued currency and concentrating German resources on exports and savings – will not safeguard Germany’s future.
+The country has built up unrepayable claims on foreign countries that will be written off.

 One small piece of good news.
 Because of refugee attrition and the world slowdown, Germany will not achieve its goal of a balanced budget this year.
 Indeed, the extra spending generated by the migrant flow could be compared with a mini-Keynesian stimulus.
 This could help Europe’s growth.
 But Germany will get no great thanks for the change in stance.
 In best Spengler tradition, Berlin will say this is an unfortunate product of uncontrollable international events, sweeping through to the heart of Germany.